m5c/EthereumGuide/ethereum-guide.md

 ### Java Access

-This section indicates the minimum steps to hook up a Java project to an HTTP-enabled geth node.
+This section demonstrates the minimal setup towards a Java driven blockchain access..

-#### Web3j
+#### Dependencies

 Though vanilla Java provides utilities for HTTP communication, we will use the ```web3j``` library to abstract this layer away from our code.